The date for Filing 2018 W-2’s and 1099’s for non- employee compensation (box 7) and has been changed to January 31st 2019.

 Extensions: Taxpaying businesses may apply for a 30-day extension on filing a 1099 form by completing Form 8809, an Application for Extension of Time to File Information Returns.
 You may submit Form 8809 either electronically or on paper, and need not sign the form.
 However, the extension only takes effect if the business applies for it before the due date.

 Unfortunately, we still can not meet face to face.
-Starting Jan 18, 2020 we will be at our usual location in Maplewood Mall for you to drop off your information.
-You can also mail your information to the address below and secure electronic transfer is in the works.
+We are at our usual location in Maplewood Mall for you to drop off your information.
+You can also mail your information to the address below and you can email your information.

 Maplewood Mall, Suite 2010